 Participation points can only be earned if you are in class.
-There is no make-up for participation points
+There is no make-up for participation points.

-EXPECTATIONS
+EXPECTATIONS:

 Attendance Policy: Regular and punctual attendance is expected.
-An absence is defined as not being in your seat during class time, and arriving 15 minutes late or leaving 15 minutes early.
+An absence is defined as not being in your seat during class time.
+As per University policy, candidates are permitted no more than an equivalent of 3 missed hours from class.
+It is important that candidates notify the professor and the mentor teacher via email; this will serve as documentation of the absence.

 Attendance (absences, tardies, and early exits) will be documented each day.
 This information will be used to decide borderline grades and to write letters of recommendation.
-Students should discuss each absence with the instructor.
-More than three hours (2 Class Periods) of absence will require a meeting with the instructor to determine if you should remain in the class, and may result in a decrease of overall grade.
+When a student is absent more than 3 hours, the candidate will be notified by the professor that they have exceeded the maximum allowed.
+Upon the next absence, the candidate will attend a conference with the methods professors as well as the Chairperson of Curriculum and Instruction to determine if the candidate needs to continue in the program.